Michael Ledeen: Billygate

-The Bulgarian connection
+Bulgarian connection theory

-Ledeen worked for the Italian military intelligence agency SISMI in 1980 providing "risk assessment", and consulting on extradition matters between Italy and the United States.
-It was during his time in Italy which Ledeen came out in his belief in the "Bulgarian connection" conspiracy theory concerning Grey Wolves member Mehmet Ali Ağca's 1981 attempt to assassinate Pope John Paul II.
+Ledeen worked for the Italian military intelligence agency SISMI in 1980, providing "risk assessment" and consulting on extradition matters between Italy and the United States.
+During his time in Italy, Ledeen endorsed the "Bulgarian connection" conspiracy theory concerning Grey Wolves member Mehmet Ali Ağca's 1981 attempt to assassinate Pope John Paul II.
 The theory has since been attacked by various authors and journalists, including Washington Post reporter Michael Dobbs, who initially believed the story as well.
 The theory was adopted in 2005 by the Italian Mitrokhin Commission.
 According to Craig Unger, "With Ronald Reagan newly installed in the White House, the so-called Bulgarian Connection made perfect Cold War propaganda.
 Michael Ledeen was one of its most vocal proponents, promoting it on TV and in newspapers all over the world."

 Work in the United States

-In the early 1980s, Ledeen appeared before the newly established Senate Subcommittee on Security and Terrorism, alongside former CIA director William Colby, author Claire Sterling and former Newsweek editor Arnaud de Borchgrave.
+In the early 1980s, Ledeen appeared before the newly established Senate Subcommittee on Security and Terrorism alongside former CIA director William Colby, author Claire Sterling, and former Newsweek editor Arnaud de Borchgrave.
 Both Ledeen and de Borchgrave worked for the Center for Strategic and International Studies at Georgetown University at the time.
-All four testified that they believed the Soviet Union had provided for material support, training and inspiration for various terrorist groupings.
+All four testified that they believed the Soviet Union had provided material support, training and inspiration for various terrorist groupings.

-Ledeen was involved in the Iran–Contra affair as a consultant of National Security Advisor Robert C. McFarlane.
+Ledeen was involved in the Iran–Contra affair as a consultant to National Security Advisor Robert C. McFarlane.
+Ledeen met with Israeli prime minister Shimon Peres, officials of the Israeli Foreign Ministry, and the CIA to arrange meetings with high-ranking Iranian officials, whereby Iranians supported by the US would be given weapons by Israel, and would proceed to negotiate with Hizbollah for the release of hostages in Lebanon.
+Ledeen's own version of the events is published in his book, Perilous Statecraft.

 Ledeen vouched for Iranian intermediary Manucher Ghorbanifar.
 According to Adnan Khashoggi in 1985, Ghorbanifar was the head of Iranian Prime Minister Mir Hussein Mousavi's European intelligence and Ledeen was aware of this.
-In addition, he met with Israeli Prime Minister Shimon Peres, officials of the Israeli Foreign Ministry, and the CIA to arrange meetings with high-ranking Iranian officials, whereby Iranians supported by the US would be given weapons by Israel, and would proceed to negotiate with Hizbollah for the release of hostages in Lebanon.
-Ledeen's own version of the events is published in his book, Perilous Statecraft.
+In one interview after the scandal broke, Ledeen stated that he initially had "profound reservations" about Ghorbanifar, but that he proved himself to be reliable by opening a channel to Iranian leaders.
+In another report in which he was described as "perhaps the only person on the US side of the affair to defend Ghorbanifar", he said that he considered Ghorbanifar to be a friend.